Lazy Foo' Productions

 In terms of what I have left before officially publishing these tutorials:

 1. I have to test them on all the platforms I'm supporting (Windows x64, Linux x64, MacOS x64/Arm, iOS, and Android).
-They have been tested Windows x64 but I will wait until SDL3_mixer is officially released before testing on other platforms because I do not want to have to deal with cmake.
+They have been tested Windows x64 but I still have to create proper unit tests for the other platforms.

 Wish me luck on the job hunt because it is rough out there.
 I have seen former coworkers have to do Door Dash to make ends meet despite having over 15 years of experience.